 An IoT data logger includes a log function in case of the connectivity fails or is located in an area without coverage where you need to store data.
 Thereby, it logs the data instead of losing it.
 When it gets a signal, it will transmit and save all the data it has collected while the data logger has been without coverage.

-It can save data of position, date, time, and the sensor data like temperature and shock.
+It can save data of position, date, time, and sensor data like temperature and shock.
 It can thereby provide complete data visibility and insights for documentation and knowledge of the incidence.

-The log function enables you to for example follow the rote of a shipment, the temperature and if there has been any damage during the shipment.
+The log function enables you to for example follow the route of a shipment, the temperature and if there has been any damage during the shipment.
 A typical example could be tracking a container in a shipment over the Atlantic where there is no coverage.
-Without the log function it will just transmit a position when it reaches the harbor, but with the log function, it has collected data during the whole trip.
+Without the log function, it will just transmit a position when it reaches the harbor, but with the log function, it has collected data during the whole trip.
 For example, if the temperature in a food container has exceeded the temperature limited, you would not know for how long time the temperature has been exceeded and where it happened.

 Create a geo site